-If you are considering building a new Hackintosh system powered by the Intel’s latest Ivy Bridge processor, that was launched last month, and went on sale over the weekend.
-You might be interested to know a new kernel patch has been created that will allow you to run the latest OS X combined with an Ivy Bridge CPU.
+If you are considering building a new Hackintosh system powered by the Intel’s latest Ivy Bridge processor, that was launched last month, and went on sale over the weekend, you might be interested to know a new kernel patch has been created that will allow you to run the latest OS X combined with an Ivy Bridge CPU.

-Straight out of the box the latest Apple OS X 10.7.3 doesn’t include native support for Intel’s latest Ivy Bridge processors.
-However a new tool called BridgeHelper 3.0 will allow you to patch the OS X 10.7.3 kernel easily adding support for Intel’s Ivy Bridge processors.
+Straight out of the box, the latest Apple OS X 10.7.3 doesn’t include native support for Intel’s latest Ivy Bridge processors.
+This lack of support can be a significant hurdle for those looking to leverage the enhanced performance and efficiency of Ivy Bridge CPUs in their Hackintosh builds.
+However, a new tool called BridgeHelper 3.0 has been developed to address this issue.
+BridgeHelper 3.0 allows you to patch the OS X 10.7.3 kernel easily, adding support for Intel’s Ivy Bridge processors.

 “Ivy Bridge CPUs and chipsets are not currently supported natively by Mac OS X. We can’t recommend Ivy Bridge systems yet, as there is no official support.
 Hence, please don’t view this as buying advice.
 We don’t recommend using a patched kernel for the long-term.
 The vanilla kernel is a much more desirable solution for a stable system.”